vitiral/novault/README.md

 # NoVault: ultra simple and secure password management

+> Note: as of version 0.4.0 it is not expected that there will be breaking
+> changes to this tool.
+I am now using novault as my own primary password
+> manager.

 NoVault is an ultra simple and secure password manager similar to [Master Password][1] but made to be much simpler and more auditable for developer minded people.